WU-BIMAC/OmeroImporterPy-docs/docs/source/usage2.rst

 Dataset TAB
 -----------
 10. Fill in cells C10 and C11 with Dataset_Name and Dataset_Description.
-11. If the value in C12 is set to “Study_Component”, the values in C10 and C11 will be used to fill in C14 and C15, respectively.
+11. If the value in C12 is set to ``Study_Component``, the values in C10 and C11 will be used to fill in C14 and C15, respectively.
 12. Skip C12.
 13. Choose an Overwrite status for cell C13.